rh-telco-tigers/autoscaling-demos/README.md

 * **Inital** - applies VPA recommendation at pod creation time
 * **Off** - only provides recommended resource limits and requests, but does not update your deployments

-The VPA will take a few minutes to build its first recomendation.
+The VPA will take a few minutes to build its first recommendation.

 ```shell
 $ oc get vpa vpa-recommender --output yaml